 Every Charlotte home is unique, each with its own charm and its own needs.
-Similarly, each of the windows in your Charlotte home are unique too.
-Their dimensions, shape, the direction they face and more will vary and influence the style of window treatment that fits them best.
+Similarly, each of the windows in your Charlotte home are different too.
+Their dimensions, shape, the direction they face and more will vary and influence which window treatment that fits them best.

-Sidelights are those tall, thin windows that are found on either side of the front door in several homes.
-Choosing the right window treatment for sidelight windows is especially important for a couple of reasons.
+Sidelights are those long, thin windows that are found on either side of the front door in several homes.
+Choosing the right window treatment for sidelight windows is especially important for a few reasons.
 First, they’re a focal point of your home, as most visitors’ eyes are naturally drawn to the front door of the house.
-Second, people–from your mailman to guests to traveling salesmen–are going to see the sidelight windows up close, which makes a great window covering that much more important to ensure you keep your privacy.
+Second, people–from your postman to guests to door-to-door salesmen–will see the sidelight windows up close, which makes a great window treatment that much more important to ensure you keep your privacy.

 Our recommendation for sidelight window treatments: Plantation shutters.
 Shutters don’t just offer your home classy looks and unmatched privacy, but they’re also easily customized for tall, thin sidelight windows.